jhautry/echo-dot/README.md

 This is because when the Echo Dot v2 is connected to PC via USB, the MediaTek Preloader is only recognized for less than two seconds before Alexa enters setup mode.
 Halting or stalling setup mode was not possible using any button combination.
 Only the above software and driver combination was able to automatically halt the Echo Dot startup process.

 Inside the SPFT software, a scatter file must be selected that aligns with the SoC contained within the hardware you wish to root.
-A scatter file is a partition table that is used during the rooting process.
+A scatter file is similar to a partition table.
 It can be created from *rooted devices* by using third-party tools, or by copying ```/proc/mtd``` to obtain block sizes for the partitions.
 In an attempt to get the software working, a few alternative scatter files were used as test runs.
 Here is the example scatter file for MediaTek SoC MT6575 that was used during testing:
 ```
 PRELOADER 0x0
 {